CrestNiraj12/nvim-config/README.md

 25.	nvim-spectre – Search and replace tool with a nice UI.
 26.	smear-cursor.nvim – Animate the cursor with a smear effect for enhanced visual feedback.
 27. friendly-snippets - Community maintained snippets for various programming languages
+28. zen-mode - Create a distraction-free coding environment
+29. wilder - A more adventurous wildmenu
+30. ale - Linting and fixing plugin
+31. blink-cmp.nvim - Completion plugin
+32. bufferline - A snazzy 💅 buffer line

 ## Configuration for my nvim setup